astronomer/docs/astro/runtime-release-notes.md

 ### Bug fixes

 - Upgraded `astronomer-providers` to 1.18.3.
 See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1183-2023-11-29) for a complete list of changes.
-- Fixed an issue in which logging defaulted to 'latin-1' encoding, causing a UnicodeEncodeError.
-The default encoding is now set to 'utf-8'.
+- Fixed an issue in which logging defaulted to `latin-1` encoding, causing a `UnicodeEncodeError`.
+The default encoding is now set to `utf-8`.
 - Fixed S3 logging read issues by updating to use the regional endpoint instead of the legacy global endpoint, resolving compatibility problems with 2.x AWS clusters in Astro

 ## Astro Runtime 9.5.0